CurveDocs/curve-docs/docs/factory/crvusd_factory/overview.md

 The crvUSD Factory enables the creation of new markets and adjustments, including setting a new fee receiver, modifying the debt ceiling of an existing market, or updating blueprint implementations.

 Other than the pool factory, this factory **does not allow permissionless deployment of new markets**.
-Only its **`admin`**, which is the CurveOwnershipAgent, can call to add a market.
-Therefore, adding a new market requires a sucessfully passed DAO vote.
+Only its **`admin`**, the CurveOwnershipAgent, can call to add a market.
+Therefore, adding a new market requires a successfully passed DAO vote.

 !!! info